-In the 1900s, “improved” British, European, and Indian cattle breeds were imported to the region to boost beef production, and the Texas Longhorn declined in popularity.
-This influx of these new breeds has nearly caused the extinction of many of today’s heritage breeds.
-Fortunately, Longhorns have always been connected with Texan identity, so some ranchers always kept herds going.
-In the 1960s this effort was organized and expanded, but the name “Longhorn” drove selection so much that purity became diluted.
-Selection began favoring horn growth at the expense of other traits including breed purity.
+In the 1900s, “improved” British, European, and Indian cattle breeds were brought into the region to boost beef production, and the Texas Longhorn declined in popularity.
+The importation of these new breeds has nearly caused the extinction of many of today’s heritage breeds.
+Fortunately, Longhorns have always been a part of Texan identity, and some ranchers have always kept Longhorn herds.
+In the 1960s, this effort was organized and expanded, but the name “Longhorn” drove selection so much that purity became diluted.
+Selection favored horn size and growth at the expense of other traits including breed purity.

 Colors vary, with attractively speckled hides occurring as often as solid colors.
 The breed’s origin in southern Spanish makes their genetic relationship to other British, European, and Indian breeds in North America distant, so crossbreeding with these breeds results in great hybrid vigor in the offspring.
-Often, credit for this vigor has been given only to the “improved” breeds, while heritage breeds like the Texas Longhorn are seen as a relic of older times.
+Often, credit for this vigor has been given only to the “improved” breeds, while, unfortunately, heritage breeds like the Texas Longhorn are seen as a relic of older times.
 The Texas Longhorn’s combination of no-nonsense traits, however, can work to its advantage for sustainable beef production.

 Learn more about the Cattlemen’s Texas Longhorn Registry (article courtesy of Debbie Adams).

 The Conservation Priority List is organized historically.
 Breeds originating in North America are listed first, followed by those imported before 1900 and those that came

 to our shores later.
 Many of these breeds were founded in the United States.
 That means we have a special responsibility for their conservation.
 You can invest in living history for as little as $4 per month.
 Click here to become a Conservation Champion today!